 The next best way to gain farm strength is to do Farmers Walks.

-Farmers Walks are the most simple exercise in existence – pick up some heavy weights and walk as far as you can.
+Farmers Walks are the simplest exercise in existence – pick up some heavy weights and walk as far as you can.
 Repeat.
 Farmers Walks are also one of the best strength builders you can do.
 If you can’t believe that you should try and arm wrestle ol’ Billy Ray who works on his papa’s dairy farm and see who comes out on top.
 I got my money on Billy.

-Another beautiful aspect of Farmers Walks is that their are almost limitless variations.
+Another beautiful aspect of Farmers Walks is that there are almost limitless variations.
 It only takes a little imagination and you have yourself an entire workout just carrying heavy loads.
 Here are a few variations:

 1) Grab two HEAVY dumbbells and walk as far as you can.
 This is the most common version.
 This will tear up your traps and your forearms and just generally make a man out of you.